Thom condition and Monodromy: Abstract

 \section{Abstract}

-We show that given any germ of complex analytic function $f\colon(X,x)\to(\C,0)$ on a complex analytic space $X$, there exists a geometric local monodromy without fixed points, provided that $f\in\mathfrak m_{X,x}^2$, where $\mathfrak m_{X,x}$ is the maximal ideal of $\mathcal O_{X,x}$.
-This result generalizes a well-known theorem of the second named author when $X$ is smooth at $x$ and it also implies the A'Campo theorem that the Lefschetz number of the monodromy is equal to zero.
+We give the definition of the Thom condition and we show that given any germ of complex analytic function $f\colon(X,x)\to(\C,0)$ on a complex analytic space $X$, there exists a geometric local monodromy without fixed points, provided that $f\in\mathfrak m_{X,x}^2$, where $\mathfrak m_{X,x}$ is the maximal ideal of $\mathcal O_{X,x}$.
+This result generalizes a well-known theorem of the second named author when $X$ is smooth and proves a statement by Tibar in his PhD thesis.
+It also implies the A'Campo theorem that the Lefschetz number of the monodromy is equal to zero.
 Moreover, we give an application to the case that $X$ has maximal rectified homotopical depth at $x$ and show that a family of such functions with isolated critical points and constant total Milnor number has no coalescing of singularities.